antpearson/Mixd-CSS-Framework/README.md

 A magic number is a number which is used because *it just works*.
 These are bad because they rarely work for any real reason and are not usually very futureproof or flexible/forgiving.
 They tend to fix symptoms and not problems.

-For example, using `.dropdown-nav li:hover ul{ top:37px; }` to move a dropdown to the bottom of the nav on hover is bad, as 37px is a magic number.
+For example, using `.dropdown-nav li:hover ul { top: 37px; }` to move a dropdown to the bottom of the nav on hover is bad, as 37px is a magic number.
 37px only works here because in this particular scenario the `.dropdown-nav` happens to be 37px tall.

-Instead we should use `.dropdown-nav li:hover ul{ top:100%; }` which means no matter how tall the `.dropdown-nav` gets, the dropdown will always sit 100% from the top.
+Instead we should use `.dropdown-nav li:hover ul{ top: 100%; }` which means no matter how tall the `.dropdown-nav` gets, the dropdown will always sit 100% from the top.

 Every time you hard code a number think twice; if you can avoid it by using keywords or aliases (i.e. `top:100%` to mean *all the way from the top*) or &mdash; even better &mdash; no measurements at all then you probably should.